Star Destroyer: Analysis

-According to "Star Wars (2015) #24" by Jason Aaron, a star destroyer weighs about forty million tons.
-Examining what it would take to build an Imperial Star Destroyer realistically, it was estimated in 2016 that such a vessel would cost $636 billion USD.
-Using then-current technology and naval vessels as a reference, the ship would generate 146.5 gigawatts of power, and its engines would produce a combined total thrust of 3.5 million newtons.
+Examining what it would take to realistically build an Imperial Star Destroyer, it was estimated in 2016 that such a vessel would cost $636 billion USD.
+Using then-current technology and naval vessels as a reference, the ship would weigh 4.44 billion kilograms, generate 146.5 gigawatts of power, and its engines would produce a combined total thrust of 3.5 million newtons.
 However getting the parts into space to construct the Star Destroyer would require an additional $44.4 trillion USD in launch costs, suggesting that asteroid mining and refining technologies would have to be developed first to make it more economical.

 Joe Pappalardo of Popular Mechanics argues that the Imperial Star Destroyer is a poorly-designed spaceship, being asymmetrical with its superstructure jutting out in one direction.
 Additionally, while its wedge shape would make sense for atmospheric travel, it serves no purpose in space.
 He argues a more realistic and effective design would be symmetrical and bowl-shaped like a saucer.